-If our Shareholders do not redesignate our Board as the competent body to issue Ordinary Shares, then the previous authorization would remain in place, and our Board would continue to retain authority to issue our Ordinary Shares pursuant to that authorization until it expires on December 13, 2019.
+If our Shareholders do not renew the designation of our Board as the competent body to issue Ordinary Shares and to grant rights to subscribe for Ordinary Shares, then the previous authorization would remain in place, and our Board would continue to retain authority to issue Ordinary Shares and to grant rights to subscribe for Ordinary Shares pursuant to that authorization until it expires on December 19, 2020.

-The affirmative vote of a majority of our Ordinary Shares present in person or represented by proxy at the 2019 Annual Meeting and entitled to vote, is required to approve Voting Proposal No. 4.
-Abstentions will have the effect of a negative vote and broker-non votes will have no effect on the outcome of this vote.
+The affirmative vote of a majority of our Ordinary Shares present in person or represented by proxy at the 2020 Annual Meeting and entitled to vote, is required to approve Voting Proposal No. 7.
+Abstentions and broker-non votes will have no effect on the outcome of this vote.

-OUR BOARD UNANIMOUSLY RECOMMENDS THAT SHAREHOLDERS VOTE "FOR" THE RENEWAL OF THE AUTHORITY OF OUR BOARD TO ISSUE OUR ORDINARY SHARES, GRANT RIGHTS TO PURCHASE OR SUBSCRIBE FOR, OUR UNISSUED ORDINARY SHARES UP TO A MAXIMUM OF OUR AUTHORIZED SHARE CAPITAL, FOR A TERM OF 18 MONTHS WITH EFFECT FROM THE DATE OF THE 2019 ANNUAL MEETING.
+OUR BOARD UNANIMOUSLY RECOMMENDS THAT SHAREHOLDERS VOTE "FOR" THE RENEWAL OF THE AUTHORITY OF OUR BOARD TO ISSUE OUR ORDINARY SHARES AND GRANT RIGHTS TO SUBSCRIBE FOR OUR ORDINARY SHARES UP TO A MAXIMUM OF (I) OUR AUTHORIZED SHARE CAPITAL IN THE EVENT OF AN UNDERWRITTEN PUBLIC OFFERING OR (II) 19.9% OF OUR AGGREGATE ISSUED SHARE CAPITAL AT THE TIME OF ISSUANCE IN CONNECTION WITH ANY OTHER SINGLE ISSUANCE (OR SERIES OF RELATED ISSUANCES), FOR A TERM OF 18 MONTHS WITH EFFECT FROM THE DATE OF THE 2020 ANNUAL MEETING.